yasir2000/openwrt-oldwiki-md/Faq.rst

 nvram commit (to save the changes)
 }}}

-'''TIP:''' Use quotes when you have f. e. a list of MAC addresses or interface names seperated by space.
+'''TIP:''' Use quotes when you have a list of MAC addresses or interface names separated by space.
+For example:

 {{{
 nvram set variable="aa:bb:cc:dd:ee:ff aa:bb:cc:dd:ee:ff"